miker704/Strife/patch_V5_notes.md

     - Reworked svgs positioning for brand logo for new gift card backgrounds.
     - Replaced holiday version gift card backgrounds with new ones in send a gift modal.
     - Added all cyber punk and lunar new year avatar decorations to avatar decoration preview modal.
+    - Added all cyber punk and lunar new year profile effects to profile effects preview modal.